Aug 27, 2020

 ROBERT: Receiving the physical act.

-ELLEN: Yeah.
-So she had a lot of options.
+ELLEN: So she had a lot of options.
 But with Jeff Ross, she figured that what was necessary was this kind of intimate, graphic tone.

 KYMME VAN CLEEF: He was down and dirty.
 I was down and dirty.